RECENT POSTS

 Pipeline

-Generally speaking a Pipeline is anything that acts on a source control code commit or merge (PR) request and performs automated tests and promotion of that code change.
-With regards to Chef Policy, the pipeline’s job is to replace the manual process that was typically performed by knife commands.
+Generally speaking a Pipeline is anything that acts on a source control code commit or merge (PR)

 Important Pipeline Principles

-• Infrastructure as Code everything about your company that is electronic and moves should be treated as code and should be in source control, then driving a Pipeline to deliver the content.
+- Infrastructure as Code everything about your company that is electronic and moves should be treated as code and should be in source control, then driving a Pipeline to deliver the content.

-• Manual testing and promotion of changes will inevitably result in fails - automate all of this
+- Manual testing and promotion of changes will inevitably result in fails - automate all of this

-• Manage the code being tested/promoted alongside the automation policy (such as a .travis.yml or Jenkinsfile) in the same repo.
-Do not decouple the two.
+- Manage the code being tested/promoted alongside the automation policy (such as a

-• Your Chef Pipelines should adhere to the well established patterns of continuous delivery.
+write access to a very limited number of Chef admins and the Pipeline user.
+Everyone else gets read-only or no access.
+Use a tool like Chef Automate for visibility into changes.
+Limit read-only via knife-acl - Your Chef Pipelines should adhere to the well established patterns of continuous delivery.
 Just because you are continually publishing the cookbooks does not mean they are going to be consumed in Production immediately.
 See the “Promoting” section below for more on how to safely accomplish that.

 Pipeline Toolbag